emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 .. c:macro:: EMSCRIPTEN_RESULT

 	This type is used to return the result of most functions in this API.
-Positive values denote success, while zero and negative values signal failure.
+Zero and positive values denote success, while negative values signal failure.
 Possible values are listed below.

 	.. c:macro:: EMSCRIPTEN_RESULT_SUCCESS